Transfer Credit Policy and Procedures

 - Official Transcripts from high school (GED, Regents, IB Diploma), other college(s) and military documents (DD214 and military transcripts) must be sent to:

 Niagara County Community College

 - Transcript is reviewed and applicable credit is determined after acceptance into a major.

-- A letter will be sent containing the courses accepted by NCCC after the credit evaluation.
+- Notification will be sent to the student containing the courses accepted by NCCC after the credit evaluation.

 Transfer Credit Policy